-- (1) Fees waived pursuant to the Conditional Fee Waiver Agreement and the 2016-2017 Conditional Income Incentive Fee Waiver Agreements - (2) Subject to the approval of the Company's board of directors, in future periods, previously waived fees may be paid to the Advisers if the Company's cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
-The previously waived fees are potentially subject to repayment by the Company, if at all, within a period not to exceed three years from the date of each respective fee waiver.
-To date, none of the previously waived fees and Expense Support Payments has been approved for reimbursement by the Company's board of directors. - (3) The "Operating Expense Ratio" is calculated on a quarterly basis as a percentage of average net assets and includes all expenses borne by the Company, except for base management and incentive fees and administrative expenses waived by the Advisers and organizational and offering expenses. - (4) "Annualized Distribution Rate" equals \$0.00191781 per share, per day, as declared by the Company's board of
+- Fees waived pursuant to the 2016-2018 Conditional Income Incentive Fee Waiver Agreements. - (2) Subject to the approval of our board of directors, in future periods, previously waived fees may be paid to the Advisers if our cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
+The previously waived fees are potentially subject to repayment by us, if at all, within a period not to exceed three years from the date of each respective fee waiver.
+To date, none of the previously waived fees has been approved for reimbursement by our board of directors. - (3) The "Operating Expense Ratio" is calculated on a quarterly basis as a percentage of average net assets and includes all expenses borne by us, except for base management and incentive fees and administrative expenses waived by the Advisers and organizational and offering expenses. - (4) "Annualized Distribution Rate" equals \$0.00191781 per share, per day based on the distributions declared by the Company's board of directors. - (5) Prior to December 31, 2015, the Advisers waived total management fees of \$2.8 million, total subordinated incentive fees on income of \$2.5 million and total capital gain incentive fees of \$8,000.
+Due to the passage of time, such waived fees are not eligible for repayment under the applicable fee waiver agreements.

-Pursuant to the Investment Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to the Company's day-to-day administration and management not related to advisory services, whether such administrative services were performed by a third party service provider or affiliates of the Advisers ("Internal Administrative Services").
-The Advisers do not earn any profit under their provision of administrative services to the Company.
-For the years ended December 31, 2017, 2016 and 2015, the Company incurred, and the Advisers waived the reimbursement of Internal Administrative Services expenses of approximately \$3.0 million, \$2.3 million and \$2.0 million, respectively.
-The Company and the Advisers entered into an expense support and conditional reimbursement agreement, as amended from time to time, which extends the period for waiver of reimbursement of Internal Administrative Services expenses accrued pursuant to the Investment Advisory Agreement and the Sub-Advisory Agreement from January 1, 2016 through December 31, 2017.
-Waived Internal Administrative Services expenses are not subject to future reimbursement.
+Pursuant to the Investment Advisory Agreement and Sub-Advisory Agreement, we are required to pay or reimburse our Advisers for administrative services expenses, which include all costs and expenses related to our day-to-day administration and management not related to advisory services, whether such administrative services were performed by a third party service provider or affiliates of our Advisers ("Internal Administrative Services").
+Our Advisers do not earn any profit under their provision of administrative services to us.
+For the years ended December 31, 2018, 2017 and 2016, we incurred, and our Advisers waived the reimbursement of Internal Administrative Services expenses of approximately \$2.7 million, \$3.0 million and \$2.3 million, respectively.
+We and our Advisers entered into an expense support and conditional reimbursement, as amended from time to time, which extends the period for waiver of reimbursement of Internal Administrative Services expenses accrued pursuant to the Investment Advisory Agreement and the Sub-Advisory Agreement from January 1, 2016 through December 31, 2018.
+Since inception, our Advisers waived the reimbursement of total Internal Administrative Services expenses are not subject to future reimbursement.